radiplab/ct_head_align/README.md

 # Landmark-Based CT Head Alignment
-This code will align a CT head by identifying the cochleas and nasal bridge.
+This code will align a CT head by identifying the cochleas and nasal bridge, and lining them up in all 3 planes.
+The cochleas are equalized between the y and z axes, and the nasal bridge is equalized with the right cochlea on the z axis.
+The alignment is similar to registration to the cantho-meatal line or AC-PC line (about 4 degrees counter-clockwise from AC-PC), with the added benefit that skull base structures are more precisely aligned and symmetric.
 It uses a U-Net CNN so requires a GPU.

-Please cite the following article in any publications utilizing this code: TODO
+If you utilize this article in your research, please provide a citation.
+Publication is currently in process, so in the meantime e-mail me at jcramer10@gmail.com for more information.

 ## Getting Started
 First, install the required libraries imported in the ct_head_align.py file.
 These include: